 So how do you deep clean the surface?

 First of all, you should prepare for this by having a temporary second home ready for your pets.
-Humidity, humidity and temperature are very important for hermit crabs, so get this secondary home ready ahead of time.
+Humidity and temperature are very important for hermit crabs, so get this secondary home prepared ahead of time.

 Cleaning the substrate at the bottom of the tank is not easy and it is often easier to replace it with new material.

 If there are stains on the surface that are difficult to clean, use hot water or a vinegar solution to clean them.
 Hermit crabs are very sensitive and most cleaning products will be too harsh on them, especially bleach.

 When cleaning the substrate thoroughly, also pay attention to the rest of the habitat.
 Take out empty shells and toys and boil them in running water for a few minutes to disinfect them.
 Wood or live plants should also be cleaned with hot water.

 Hermit crabs are smart.
 They can get bored, so swap out toys and different obstacles with every cleanup.